xenagarage/xenagarage/README.md

 # hi, xena here👋
 I'm an Electronic Engineer working as an AI Practitioner.
+I'm broadly interested in Computer Vision, Deep Learning, and Autonomous Systems.

+I have 1+ years of official working experience, I'm a self-learner yet I prefer being a part of a team.
 I curate notes on Python | Data Science |  ML | Traditional Programming Algorithms